zhenhu9/Git-Notes/Git-Notes.md

 -l, --list		/* List all configuration settings.
 --add name value	/* Add a new configuration option.
---get name		/* Get the specified configuration value.
+--get name		/* Get the specified config value.
 --default <value>	/* With --get, use default value when missing entry.

+/* Show value of the given variable and where they are coming from.
+Combining with --list, all of variables found would be shown.
+--show-origin name

 --unset name		/* Remove a variable.

---remove-section name	/* Remove a section.
+--remove-section name	/* Remove the given section in the config file.

 -e | --edit		/* Edit the configuration file.

-/* Set global configurations:
+/* Configuration variables:

 user.name "Your name"		/* Your identity.
 user.email mail@example.com	/* Your email.